 http://www.youtube.com/watch?v=APx2yFA0-B4 One of the most wonderful things within the many fine and good examples that Bruce Lee left us with, is his example of inclusiveness.
 Despite being met with prejudice throughout his life, he seemed to hold no such feelings in his own heart.
 He continuously broke with traditions.
 He fell in and love… Continue reading On This Valentines Day

 I've been doing some serious thinking about the world lately.
 Can you hear the quiet?
 This serious thinking isn't a new thing for me.
-This bout of thinking began with the drug induced suicide of a rock star.
-I'm referring to it as drug induced because we'll never really know and the fact is that… Continue reading Can You Hear the Quiet?
+This bout of thinking began with the drug-induced suicide of a rock star.
+I'm referring to it as drug-induced because we'll never really know and the fact is that those kinds… Continue reading Can You Hear the Quiet?

 https://youtu.be/GAiQf-jQhWI I love this profile piece on Grace Slick, just being unapologetically herself. https://youtu.be/WAJJE5Wo_OY https://youtu.be/tKtJ0XTwgTE Keep making your art.
 Let your art change, evolve, grow.
 Most of the creative people that I know, they have more than one area of creative interest and expression.
 And remember, what the dormouse said, “Feed your head.”

 Remember the "family vacation?"
-Not the high-end, modern, version so often depicted in television and films, matching luggage and airplanes, but the old-school, load everything in the car and drive there family vacation?
-Roadside rests, gas stations, fast food, or the deluxe meal at a chain restaurant, sleeping in the car, drooling on… Continue reading Gypsy
+Not the high-end modern version so often portrayed on television and in films, luggage, and airplanes, but the old school, load everything in the car and drive-there family vacation?
+It was the ear of roadside rests, gas stations, fast food or the deluxe meal at a chain restaurant, sleeping… Continue reading Gypsy